 In addition to those listed above, residents may attend other professional meetings if approved by the department senior manager.
 Residency programs have a finite travel budget, so additional travel may not be approved.
-If funding cannot be approved by the residency program, an additional option for attendance at conferences of particular interest to an individual resident are to utilize PTO and personally fund travel.
-If a resident wishes to pursue attendance at another professional meeting/conference, they are to notify their RPD and the department senior manager as far in advance as possible so arrangements can be made
+If funding cannot be approved by the residency program, additional options for attendance at conferences of particular interest to an individual resident are 1) to forego attendance at the ASHP Midyear Clinical Meeting, or 2) utilize PTO and personally fund travel.
+If a resident wishes to pursue attendance at another professional meeting/conference, they are to notify their RPD and the department senior manager as far in advance as possible so arrangements can be made.